webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 The **getUser\(\)** method returns the data of the currently logged in user.

 The **getStatus\(\)** method returns the current status of the user.
-It can receive an optional Boolean parameter **server**: if it is set to _true_, the method will send an AJAX request to check the status.
+It can receive an optional Boolean parameter the server: if it is set to _true_, the method will send an AJAX request to check the status.

-The **User** plugin checks every 5 minutes the current user status and warns a user if the status has been changed.
+The User plugin checks every 5 minutes (time lapse is defined by the **ping** setting of the plugin) the current user status and warns a user if the status has been changed.
 For example, if a user logged in and didn't perform any actions on the page during some time, the plugin will check the status and warn the user if it has been changed.

 #### Adding Public Pages